 The floral array is usually a single flower head atop a long (6 to 10 inch) leafless hairy section of the upper stem, however the top may branch into 2 to 5 heads.
 The hair on stems and leaves and flower stalks is stiff.

 The flowers have a hemispheric head composed of two types of florets: An outer band of ray florets that number 8 to 21, are neuter as to sex and have pink to purplish corollas and rays.
-These are 5 to 8mm wide, have short pink to purplish slightly drooping rays and are sparsely hairy on the back side.
+The rays are 5 to 8mm wide, short, slightly drooping, and are sparsely hairy on the back side.
 In the central hemisphere, which is 20 to 35 mm wide, there are up to 200 bisexual and fertile disc florets whose corollas are yellowish while the five lobed tips are usually a darker purple.
 The lobes enclose the 5 stamens which tightly surround a purple bifurcated style which is slightly exserted from the throat of the corolla.
 Like most Echinacea these disc florets become very prickly.
 The outside of the flower head has a number of lanceolate shaped phyllaries, in several series, that are spreading and densely hairy.

-Seed: Fertile disc florets produce a dry 4-angled smooth pyramidal shaped cypsela, 4 - 5 mm long, tan with the wider base a dark brown.
-Seeds are too large to be wind distributed very far from the parent plant so the plant does not spread far by seed.
+Seed (Cypsela): Fertile disc florets produce a dry 4-angled smooth pyramidal shaped cypsela, 4 - 5 mm long, tan with the wider base a dark brown.
+These seeds are too large to be wind distributed very far from the parent plant so the plant does not spread far by seed.
 Seed germination requires 90 days of cold stratification.
 Best to put seed in the ground in the Fall and let Winter do the work.

-Varieties: The literature sometimes listed two varieties, var. strigosa and var. angustifolia.
-Any differences between the two are not considered here and authorities such as Flora of North America (Ref.#W7)do not recognize the varieties.
+Varieties: The literature sometimes lists two varieties, var. strigosa and var. angustifolia.
+Any differences between the two are not considered here and authorities such as Flora of North America (Ref.#W7) do not recognize the varieties.

 Habitat: Narrow-leaved Coneflower grows from a fragile but very deep taproot, extending 4 to 6+ feet.
 It is not rhizomatous so the plant does not spread vegetatively.
 Propagation is best done by dividing the root crown when the plant is dormant or sowing seeds in late Fall.
 It grows best in dry well drained soils in full sun.